 Train Staff on Anti-Discrimination Obligations

-Recruitment agencies must comply with the Human Rights Act 1993 throughout the recruitment process.
-Regular training on anti-discrimination obligations, documented screening criteria, and objective assessment methods help prevent discrimination claims and demonstrate due diligence.
+Recruitment agencies must comply with federal and state anti-discrimination legislation throughout the hiring process.
+Regular training on obligations, documented screening criteria and objective assessment methods help prevent discrimination claims and demonstrate due diligence.

 6

-Adding temporary staffing services, expanding into new industry sectors, or increasing the number of consultants all change your risk profile.
-Review your insurance at each renewal and notify your insurer of significant changes, particularly if you move into temporary staffing or labour hire.
+Adding labour hire services, expanding into new industry sectors or increasing consultant numbers all change your risk profile.
+Review your insurance at each renewal and inform your insurer of significant changes, particularly if you move into temporary staffing or labour hire.

 Frequently Asked Questions